-The question I get asked most frequently is, “How do you find time to do what you do?”
+The question I get asked most frequently is, “How do you find time to do what you do in your day?”
 I get asked this question more than, “What is miso?”, “Can I have the recipe for your bread?”, and “What are you even talking about with that food word?”; people always want to know how I manage my time.

 Here’s the truth, I don’t know.